Restless reachability problems in temporal graphs: Experiments

 In Figure~\ref{fig:exp:scalability} (center-right), we report the run\-time of the algorithm as a function of the maximum resting time $\Delta$.
-The experiments are performed on five independent random power-law graphs for each configuration of $\Delta=10,20,\dots,100$, $\delta:V \rightarrow \{\Delta\}$ with fixed values of $n=10^5$, $d=100$, $\tau=100$, $\alpha=-1.0$, $w=100$, and $k=10$.
 We do not observe a linear-scaling of the run\-time as the theoretical analysis tells us.
 A possible explanation is that the graphs used for the experiments are sparse, and there is not enough workload to saturate the empirical arithmetic and memory bandwidth of the hardware, simultaneously.
 However, with the increase in the resting time $\Delta$ we need to perform more arithmetic operations there by improving the arithmetic and memory bandwidth.
 This is due to the fact that, the implementation enables more streamlining of the memory and arithmetic pipeline of the computer hardware when there is enough workload to parallelize.

 Our final scalability experiments report the effect of the graph density on scalability.
 In Figure~\ref{fig:exp:scalability} (right), we report the run\-time of the algorithm as a function of the graph density.
 Density of the graph is the ratio of number of edges and the number of vertices.
-The experiments are executed on five independent random power-law graphs for each configuration of $d=10,10^2,10^3,10^4$ and corresponding values of $n=10^5,10^4,10^3,10^2$, with fixed values of $m=10^6$, $\tau=100$, $\Delta=10$, $\delta:V \rightarrow \{\Delta\}$, and $k=10$.
 We observe that our implementation performs better for dense graphs.
 Again a possible explanation is that for sparse graphs there is not enough work to keep both the arithmetic and memory pipeline busy, simultaneously.
 This also presents us a challenge to design an efficient implementation for handling sparse graphs.

-All experiments are executed on the workstation configuration using all cores with directed graphs.
-Note that we demonstrated the scalability of the algorithm for \krestlessreach problem instances, however for other problem instances the run\-times are similar.